oguzerkara/full-stack-webpage/README.md

 ### Objective
 This project will be about learning NextJS, React, Timescript, MongoDB and other technologies while completing a full-stack web page. <br>

-This project is a part of the Modern Internet Technologies lecture by Prof. Dr.-Ing Udo Garmann.<br>

 This Readme file consists of all the information, including wiki information and many detailed implementation steps and challenges. <br>

 ### Result